yalmip/yalmip.github.io/yalmip/tutorials/globaloptimization.md

 Relaxed problems are solved using either an [LP solver], [QP solver], or an [SDP solver] solver, depending on the problem, while upper bounds are found using a local nonlinear solver such as [FMINCON](/yalmip/solvers/fmincon),  [SNOPT](/yalmip/solvers/snopt) and [IPOPT](/yalmip/solvers/ipopt), or [PENBMI/PENLAB](/yalmip/solvers/penbmi) for nonlinear semidefinite problems.

 ### Nonconvex quadratic programming
 The first example is a problem with a concave quadratic constraint (this is the example addressed in the moment relaxation section).
-Three different optimization problems are solved during the branching: Upper bounds using a local nonlinear solver (`'bmibnb.uppersolver'`), lower bounds (`'bmibnb.lowersolver'`) and bound tightening using linear programming (`'bmibnb.lpsolver'`).
+Three different optimization problems are solved during the branching: Upper bounds using a local nonlinear solver `'bmibnb.uppersolver'`, lower bounds with `'bmibnb.lowersolver'` and bound tightening using a linear programming solver (`'bmibnb.lpsolver'`).

 ````matlab
 clear all